 More info on Latest News page or click on the image to view a larger version.

 Lottery Club Draw

-The first draw of the 2020-21 LCA Lottery took place recently – draw-master Nigel enlisted the assistance of his neighbour Ian to draw the numbers.
+The first draw of the 2020-21 LCA Lottery took place in September – draw-master Nigel enlisted the assistance of his neighbour Ian to draw the numbers.
 The results were as follows:

 September 2020 DRAW:

 2nd Prize (£100): No. 11 Kevin Minton

 There are a few shares left for the remaining 3 draws of this series in December, March and June.
 Please phone 770720 if you'd like to purchase any.